4.3. Hash, Lookup and Dictionary¶

 encodes a single supplementary plane character.

-Since we may get such a String
+Since we may get such a String encoding supplementary characters at any time,

 say from Java library call or a file,